VadimBagrov/Working-project-Wordpress-theme-/README.md

 ---
 ### Technologies used :

-- HTML
+- HTML.

--SCSS
+-SCSS.

--JS
+-JS.

--Gulp build
+-Gulp build.

--BEM modules
+-BEM modules.

--A lot of galleries
+-A lot of galleries.